unraid/docs/docs/unraid-os/using-unraid-to/customize-your-experience/plugins.md

 Plugins are suitable for the following situations:

-- System-level services or enhancements that need direct access to Unraid OS or the WebGUI.
+- System-level services or enhancements that need direct access to Unraid OS or the %%WebGUI|web-gui%%.
 - Features that cannot be provided as Docker containers.

 It’s advisable to avoid using plugins for general-purpose applications that can run safely in isolated containers.